quellus/GDTuber/wiki/Contributing.md

 ## Requirements

 - You must have [Godot version 4.2.2](https://godotengine.org/download/archive/4.2.2-stable/) installed as this project is made in godot (Windows, Linux, Mac)
-- Git installed on you computer.
+- Git installed on your computer.
 Install git by [clicking here](https://git-scm.com/) (Windows, Linux, Mac)

 if you are a linux user you can also install Git through your package manager
 - Debian-based: 'sudo apt install git'